CollierCZ/sc-assignment/technical-writer/assignment.md

 ```

 This defaults to the current namespace.
-To specify the namespace to return pods from, use the `namespace` flag:
+To specify the namespace from which to return pods, use the `namespace` flag:

 ```shell
 kubectl get pods --namespace <POD_NAMESPACE>